-Thus from March 18 onwards the class character of the Paris movement, which had previously been pushed into the background by the fight against the foreign invaders, emerged sharply and clearly.
-As almost only workers, or recognized representatives of the workers, sat in the Commune, its decisions bore a decidedly proletarian character.
-Either these decisions decreed reforms which the republican bourgeoisie had failed to pass solely out of cowardice, but which provided a necessary basis for the free activity of the working class-such as the realization of the principle that in relation to the state, religion is a purely private matter-or the Commune promulgated decrees which were in the direct interest of the working class and in part cut deeply into the old order of society.
-In a beleaguered city, however, it was possible to make at most a start in the realization of all this.
-And from the beginning of May onwards all their energies were taken up by the fight against the armies assembled by the Versailles government in ever-growing numbers.
+Thus, from March 18th onwards the class character of the Paris movement, which had previously been pushed into the background by the fight against the foreign invaders, emerged sharply and clearly.
+As almost without exception workers, or recognised representatives of the workers, sat in the Commune, its decisions bore a decidedly proletarian character.
+Either they decreed reforms which the republican bourgeoisie had failed to pass only out of cowardice, but which provided a necessary basis for the free activity of the working class-such as the adoption of the principle that in relation to the State, religion is a purely private affair-or they promulgated decrees which were in the direct interests of the working class and to some extent cut at the foundations of the old order of society.
+In a beleaguered city, however, it was possible to do no more than make a start in the realisation of all these measures.
+And from the beginning of May on all their energies were required for the fight against the ever-growing armies assembled by the Versailles government.